hugopl/queryit/README.md

 Despite of only be really tested with Postgres and SQLite, it should work with MySQL too.

-## Development

-The application is already useful but still need some love.
-Above is a todo list in no specific order:

-- [x] Basic query execution/show results.
-- [x] Save results to CSV.
-- [x] Help screen.
-- [x] Change database.
-- [x] Navigate through results.
-- [x] Syntax highlight.
-- [x] SQL beautifier.
-- [ ] SQL auto complete.
-- [x] Improved copy/paste support.
-- [x] Install script/instructions.
-- [x] ArchLinux package.
-- [ ] Move TextUI code to their own shard.
-- [ ] Do not block UI when executing long queries.
-- [x] Show time spent to execute a query,
-- [ ] Show available table and their columns.
-- [ ] Have a manpage.

 ## Contributing

 1. Fork it (<https://github.com/hugopl/queryit/fork>)